 1 drop of coconut oil from 3rd day

 Cleansing with saline/witch hazel 4-5 times a day

-• If eyebrows will be kept clean and dry only a thin film (not scab) will appear after 4-7 days.
-It will peel of itself gently (do not touch or scratch it) after 7-10 days.
-After the film peels of dryness and flakiness can appear.
-In this case a small amount (almost invisible) of coconut or grape seed oil can be used after disinfection.
-Pay attention on cleansing eyebrows during all healing period (28-45 days).
+• If eyebrows are be kept clean and dry only a thin film (not scab) will appear after 4-7 days.
+It will peel off itself gently (do not touch or scratch it) after 7-10 days.
+After the film peels off, dryness and flakiness can appear.
+In this case a small amount (almost invisible) of coconut or grapeseed oil can be used after disinfection.
+Pay attention to cleansing eyebrows during all healing period (28-45 days).

-• In case of water, sebum or sweat contact, the wound will expand and depending on wetness type soft or hard scab will appear.
-This scab is usually itching and peeled of by scratching together with the pigment.
-If scratching the scab the scar or white spot can appear and no pigment will be left.
+• If the wound is exposed to water, sebum or sweat, it will expand and, depending on the level of contact, a soft or hard scab will appear.
+Scratching the scab or scar can cause a white spot to appear and no pigment will be left.

 • It is possible that the area around the strokes can turn red due to irritation a day after treatment.
 Redness will subside and strokes will start to appear darker a few days after treatment.